y11i/caselaw-search/law_ai_mvp_plan.md

 # Law AI Product Requirements Document (PRD)

 ## 🧭 Product Overview
 A domain-specific AI assistant designed for legal professionals and students to semantically search, summarize, and explore case law.
 The MVP focuses on U.S. case law (federal + select state) using open data sources like CourtListener.
 It provides natural language Q&A and structured legal information (facts, issues, holdings, citations) similar to *Perplexity* but specialized for law.
+In addition to a local case corpus, the MVP supports Perplexity-style web RAG for general-purpose queries so results are not limited to downloaded cases.

 ---